 Ludington's farmers market operates from 3pm-7pm on Fridays May 28-September 24 at the North James Street Plaza.
 The Ludington Market will be located on Loomis Street behind Wesco until it can be moved to the completed North James Street Legacy Plaza.

 Scottville's farmers market returns in 2021 and will operate on Saturdays from 10am to 2pm on the sidewalks in downtown Scottville.May 15-September 25, 2021.

 Pentwater has two farmers markets during the summer months, one on Mondays and one on Thursdays.
 Both are from 10am to 1pm on the Pentwater Village Green.
 June 7-September 6, 2021.

-Manistee's farmers market is located on Memorial Drive and is open from 8am to 1pm Saturdays.
-Dates for 2021 TBD.
+Manistee's farmers market is located on Memorial Drive and is open from 9am to 12pm Saturdays.
+May 29-October 2, 2021.

 West Michigan HarvestsAlthough the seasons are dependent upon the weather, we've listed the time periods when local crops typically are harvested.